 In addition to the picture books, an accompanying guidebook provides resources, games, and printable activities.
 Covering topics such as binary, ciphers, using the command line, programming languages, sequencing, the basics of how computer systems and networks work, what hacking is, how to avoid phishing, how to be a good digital citizen and how to stay safe online, this set provides a comprehensive education on the basics of computer science for early childhood learners (integrating the Computer Science Teachers Association K-2 standards), with no background knowledge necessary.

-Written in accessible, easy to understand language and featuring a diverse cast of underrepresented characters, these books will help you nurture and encourage a love and aptitude for STEM in curious children everywhere.
+Written in accessible, easy to understand language and featuring a diverse cast of characters, these books will help you nurture and encourage a love and aptitude for STEM in curious children everywhere.
 They’re available through Routledge, Amazon, and wherever you buy your books.

 Light in the Canyon